Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 AKG Pro Audio D12VR is another great mic for kick drums as well as other instruments.
 It has a wide frequency range of 17Hz-17kHz with a boost at 50Hz for kick drums and 6kHz for mid-range instruments such as toms and snares.

 It has three switch positions to boost and cut the frequencies at 50kHz, 800Hz, and 6kHz.
-When you position the switch right, it will increase the frequency at 6kHz; when switched to the middle, cut the frequency at 800Hz, and when left, it will boost at 50Hz.
+When you position the switch right, it will increase the frequency to 6kHz; when switched to the middle, cut the frequency at 800Hz, and when left, it will boost to 50Hz.

 You can use the switch positions as per the instruments you want to record.